dhruval30/fitnesssapp/README.md

 ### **4. Transfer Project Files to EC2**

-Use `scp` to send the project files to your EC2 instance:
+Use `scp` to move the project files to your EC2 instance:

 ```bash
 scp -i /path/to/your-key.pem -r /path/to/your/project ec2-user@your-ec2-public-ip:/home/ec2-user/